-Pinewood – The American International School of Thessaloniki is an independent, nonprofit, college-preparatory school offering educational programs from pre-kindergarten (age three) through grade 12 and boarding facilities for grades 7-12 for students of all nationalities.
-The elementary school was founded in 1950 and the secondary school was established in 1962.
-The school’s core values, “curious thinkers, creative thinkers, caring thinkers,” guide teaching and learning at increasingly sophisticated levels.
-The school is fully accredited by the Middle States Association of Colleges and Schools and is an IBO World School.
-The school year is divided into two semesters extending from September to June.
+Pinewood American International School is an independent, nonprofit, college-preparatory school offering educational programs from pre-kindergarten (age three) through grade 12 and boarding facilities for grades 7-12 in Thessaloniki, Greece’s second largest city.
+The Elementary school was founded in 1950 and the Secondary school was established in 1962.
+The school’s core values, which are centered around the cultivation of curious, creative, and caring thinkers, guide teaching and learning at increasingly advanced levels throughout the school.
+Pinewood is fully accredited by the Middle States Association of Colleges and Schools and is an IBO World School.
+The school year is divided into three trimesters extending from September to June.

-Organization: The school is governed by a board of trustees consisting of not fewer than 21 nor more than 70 trustees.
-The trustees have general oversight of the Pinewood Corporation and exercise all the powers of the Pinewood Corporation.
-The trustees are those persons elected at the annual meeting of the trustees or a special meeting called for that purpose.
+Organization: Pinewood is governed by a board of trustees with headquarters in Boston, Massachusetts.
+Approximately half of the trustees reside in the United States while the other half live in Greece and other parts of the world.
 The head of the U.S. consular mission in Thessaloniki serves as a trustee ex officio.
-The school is incorporated in the United States under the laws of the State of Delaware and has been designated as tax-exempt under Section 501(c)(3) of the U.S. Internal Revenue Code.
+The school is incorporated in the United States under Delaware law and has been designated as tax-exempt under Section 501(c)(3) of the U.S. Internal Revenue Code.

-Curriculum: The curriculum is that of U.S. general academic, standards-based, college-preparatory schools and the International Baccalaureate Diploma Program (grades 11-12).
-The school is currently seeking IB PYP and MYP authorization.
-Emphasis is placed on the development of knowledge, skills, character, and mindsets.
-The school’s testing program includes the College Board and the National Merit Scholarship Qualifying tests as well as the Measure of Academic Progress (MAP) adaptive standardized test for grades 2-10.
-All instruction is in English, with Greek, French, and Spanish taught as foreign languages.
-One hundred percent of the graduates go on to colleges and universities in the United States and other countries.
+Curriculum: The curriculum is that of a U.S. general academic, standards-based, college-preparatory program with the International Baccalaureate Diploma Program offered at Grades 11-12.
+In addition, the school is currently in the final stage of IB PYP and MYP authorization for PreK-Grade 10.
+The school’s testing program includes the SAT, the National Merit Scholarship Qualifying tests (PSAT), the Measure of Academic Progress (MAP) adaptive standardized test for Grades 2-10, and the IB Diploma Program exams for IB students Grade 12.
+All instruction is entirely in English, with Greek, French, and Spanish taught as second languages.
+All graduates matriculate to colleges and universities in the United States and other countries.

-Faculty: In the 2021-2022 school year, Pinewood has 85 total staff including 59 teachers.
-Our faculty and staff represent 10 number of nationalities, including Canada, England, Wales, Scotland, Ireland, Australia, and South Africa.
+Faculty: In the 2022-2023 school year, Pinewood has 104 total staff including 70 teachers, 14 of whom are U.S. citizens, 37 host-country nationals, and 19 third-country nationals.
+Our faculty and staff represent 11 nationalities, including Canada, Spain, England, Wales, Scotland, Ireland, Australia and South Africa.
 All teaching faculty maintain a teaching certificate.

 Special Needs: Download the Special Needs Profile (Special Needs Greece, Thessaloniki) for this school to learn more about their capability to support students with exceptionalities.